-11.2 Lessons learned from the first phase
+12.2 Lessons learned from the first phase

-During the first phase of CEPF investment in the Mediterranean Basin Hotspot, 108 grants were made to 84 different organizations in 12 countries (see Section 2.2 for further details on the distribution of investment).
+During the first phase of CEPF investment in the Mediterranean Basin Hotspot, 108 grants were made to 84 different organizations in 12 countries (see Section 3.2 for further details on the distribution of investment during the first phase).
 Important lessons learned from the first phase concerned the choice of focal ecosystems, the approach to site-based work as opposed to higher level policy-advocacy engagement, working with the private sector, and capacity building.
-These lessons are summarized in Sections 11.3 and 11.4, and described in detail in Annex 4, which compares the targets and impacts of Phase 1 with the planned targets for the Phase 2.
-The lessons from the Phase 1 relevant to each of the strategic directions for Phase 2 are described in the relevant sections of Chapter 12, including specific lessons on the role of the RIT in grant management, capacity building, and supporting regional networking.
+These lessons are reviewed in Chapter 3, and described in detail in Annex 4, which compares the targets and impacts of Phase 1 with the planned targets for the Phase 2.
+The lessons from the Phase 1 relevant to each of the strategic directions for Phase 2 are also summarized in the relevant sections of Chapter 13, including specific lessons on the role of the RIT in grant management, capacity building, and supporting regional networking.

-11.3 Theory of change for CEPF investment in the Mediterranean Basin Hotspot
+12.3 Theory of change for CEPF investment in the Mediterranean Basin Hotspot